anrayliu/pyvidplayer2/README.md

 # Known Bugs (as of v0.9.25)

-- Youtube videos will sometimes freeze or stutter (rare)
+- Youtube videos will sometimes freeze or stutter
 - Video seeking is slow when reading from bytes
 - Rotated videos when playing from bytes will appear in their original direction